Fix-Rush strands cut across the front rail

 Have any idea what happened here?
 All rails are flat about 3″-4″ wide and are not round dowels.

 The reason this break in the paper rush happened was because the seat was not stuffed with cardboard at all on the top.
+And the flat rails had sharp 90º angles on the inside of the rails.

 The front rail on the inside edge was so sharp that it actually cut through the paper rush as people sat on the sagging seat over many years.
 Can you believe it?

-TWW is reader-supported, and as such, this article may contain affiliate links, which means that if you make a purchase using these links, I may receive a commission at no cost to you.
+This article may contain affiliate links, which means that if you click on a link and then purchase an item, I may receive a commission at no cost to you.
 As an Amazon Associate, I earn from qualifying purchases.

 THE SOLUTION: You need to bevel the inside rail edges.
 Take off the really sharp 90º edges on the inside and outsides of the seat rails before beginning to weave the new rush seat.